 The multi-species longline fishery targeting highly migratory large pelagic species as tuna, swordfish and mahi mahi, is of crucial environmental, social and economic importance in Costa Rica for coastal livelihoods and the processing and export industries.
 It is the most relevant seafood sector in the country for the international markets; specifically, the US, which imports 80% of the landed volume.
 Additionally, domestic consumption of these three species has increased recently.
 Costa Rican commercial fleet mainly uses surface longline as fishing gear and complementary a fiberglass pole is carrying on for green stick fishing.
-Approximately, 350 vessels are registered, ranging from 12 m to 25 m in length, denominated medium and advance.
+Approximately, 350 vessels are registered (please, visit full list is in Memorandum of Understanding section), ranging from 12 m to 25 m in length, denominated medium and advance.
 The main Pacific fishing communities for these species are Cuajiniquil, Puntarenas, Quepos and Golfito.
 This is a national FIP that encompasses the total medium and advance-type longline vessels fishing in the Pacific Ocean.

 Several species of tunas, billfishes and sharks, among others, are primary and secondary species, and olive ridley sea turtle (Lepidochelys olivacea) is the most abundance endangered, threatened and protected species (ETP) of this fishery.